pourih/pfs-servers-list/README.md

 PFS (Proxy Finder System) provides a **continuously updated and meticulously tested list of free proxy servers**.
 If you're looking for reliable ways to access the internet, this list is designed to save you time and frustration.

-Forget manually searching for and testing countless servers – PFS does the heavy lifting for you!

 ## Key Features & Benefits:

 *   **Always Fresh:** Our automated system regularly discovers, tests, and refreshes the server list, ensuring you have access to currently working options.